nathanlane/nathanlane.github.io/_posts/2016-02-14-asianvietnamstateformation.md

 #### The "Indianized" States of Southeast Asia
 <small>
-Similarly, building on the scholarship of George Cœdès, a rich literature has explored the shared characteristics of early Southeast Asian polities and the influence of Indian civilization on the region.
+Building on the scholarship of George Cœdès, a rich literature has explored the shared characteristics of early Southeast Asian polities and the influence of __Indian__ civilization on the region.
 O.W.
 Wolter's work is a fantastic tour of Southeast Asian pre-colonial states, motivating the concept of __[mandala kingdoms](https://en.wikipedia.org/wiki/Mandala_(Southeast_Asian_political_model))__ to describe the organization of these discordant polities.

 * Wolters, O. W. (1999). _History, culture, and region in Southeast Asian perspectives._ SEAP Publications.
 * Cœdès, G. (1966).
 The Making of South East Asia.
 University of California Press.